Geostartico/Trusted-list-browser/documentation/requirements/use_cases.md

 ### USE CASE 1: visualising a list of a certain category of items

 - description: the user is able to change to choose which category of items to visualise via the interface, thus making able to select items from different categories.
-In particular, if no selections were made, no filtering was done, therefore all the elements in the provider list must be shown.
+In particular, if no selections were made, no filtering was done, therefore all the elements in the list must be shown.

 - actors:user, trusted-list server